tcmcgee/tcmcgee.github.io/_posts/2016-09-06-Reverting-an-iOS-app.markdown

 ![IMAGE OF NIKE RUN CLUB REVIEWS](http://www.tomcmcgee.me/assets/images/NRCReview.png)

 When Megan updated she: Lost her entire training plan, was unable to recover the same version of her plan (Instead of distance to run they now use time to run), and a complete UI overhaul.
 It's safe to say she wasn't one bit pleased.
 I took her disapproval as a challenge, and a chance to prove that I've learned a thing or two sitting on the computer all day and got to work.
-If you follow this guide step by step you should be able to download and use any(?) version of an iOS app that's compatible with your device.
+If you follow this guide step by step you should be able to download and use any version of an iOS app that's compatible with your device.

 # The Solution